Hitman: Absolution: Plot

-Genetically-engineered assassin Agent 47 (David Bateson) receives a contract from his employers, the International Contract Agency (ICA), to kill his former handler Diana Burnwood (Marsha Thomason), who betrayed the ICA for unknown reasons and sabotaged their funding and database, forcing them to reform.
-47 confronts Diana at her Chicago estate and seemingly shoots her.
-Before dying, Diana confesses that she betrayed the ICA to protect a genetically-engineered teenage girl named Victoria (Isabelle Fuhrman) from a life of violence as an assassin, and asks 47 to look after Victoria in her place.
-47 agrees, causing his new handler, Benjamin Travis (Powers Boothe), to brand him a traitor to the ICA.
+Genetically engineered assassin Agent 47 (David Bateson) receives a contract from his employers, the International Contract Agency (ICA), to kill his former handler Diana Burnwood (Marsha Thomason), who, for unknown reasons, betrayed the ICA, sabotaging their funding and publicizing their database.
+47 confronts Diana at her Chicago estate and reluctantly shoots her.
+Before her apparent death, Diana reveals to 47 that she betrayed the ICA only in order to prevent a genetically engineered teenage girl named Victoria (Isabelle Fuhrman) from becoming an assassin like 47.
+She requests that 47 keep Victoria safe and prevent her from being used for what she considers nefarious purposes.
+47, in an attempt to grant Diana her dying wish, agrees to protect the girl.
+However, his new handler, Benjamin Travis (Powers Boothe), tasked with bringing Victoria back to the ICA at any cost, views 47's refusal to turn the girl over as a betrayal to the agency and brands him as a traitor.

-After dropping Victoria off at the Redwood Orphanage, 47 meets disgraced ICA informant Birdie (Steven Bauer), who asks him to assassinate a local crime boss (James Sie) in exchange for information.
-After the hit, Birdie tells 47 about Blake Dexter (Keith Carradine), head of a home defense system company, who has taken an interest in Victoria.
-47 sneaks into Dexter's room at the Terminus Hotel and learns that he is planning to kidnap Victoria and sell her to the highest bidder.
-47 attempts to kill Dexter, but is knocked out, framed for the murder of a maid, and left to die in Dexter's suite after the latter sets it on fire.
-Escaping from the hotel, 47 kills Dexter's informant Dom Osmond (Jon Curry) at his strip club, but learns that Dexter has hired a group of mercenaries led by Edward Wade (Larry Cedar) to capture Victoria.
-Despite 47's efforts to stop them, they capture Birdie, who betrays Victoria's location to save himself.
-47 defends Victoria at the orphanage and manages to kill Wade, but Dexter's son Lenny (Shane Stevens) grabs Victoria and escapes.
+After dropping Victoria off at the Redwood Orphanage, 47 meets the disgraced ICA informant Birdie (Steven Bauer), who asks him to assassinate a local crime boss known of the "King of Chinatown" (James Sie) in exchange for information.
+Agent 47's famous Silverballer pistols are also part of the exchange.
+After the hit, and in payment for the guns, Birdie tells 47 about a man named Blake Dexter (Keith Carradine), who is the head of what purports to be a home defense system against international terrorism.
+Dexter, Birdie relates, has taken a special interest in Victoria.
+47 eventually sneaks into the air ducts near Dexter's room at the Terminus Hotel where he learns that Dexter and his girlfriend/secretary are planning to kidnap Victoria and sell her to the highest bidder.
+Before 47 can confront Dexter, he is knocked out by Dexter's genetically engineered bodyguard, Sanchez (Isaac C. Singleton Jr.), who resists 47's piano wire.
+Framed for the murder of a maid by Dexter, who then sets fire to the hotel suite before fleeing, a groggy Agent 47 runs from the flaming hotel, pursued by police.
+47, though hard pressed, manages to slip past the authorities staking out a subway station, after which he kills one of Dexter's informants, a mobster named Dom Osmond (Jon Curry), at his strip club.
+He then learns that Dexter has hired a group of insidious mercenaries led by one Edward Wade (Larry Cedar) to ensure the capture of Victoria.
+Though 47 eventually intercepts and executes all of Wade's associates, Bill Dole (Nicolas Roye), Larry Clay (also James Sie), and Frank Owens (Jeffrey Johnson), Birdie is caught, and threatened by the monstrous Sanchez, betrays Victoria's location in exchange for his life.
+47 successfully eliminates Wade's assault team, and finally Wade himself, at the orphanage, but Dexter's son Lenny (Shane Stevens), managing to be in the right place at the right time, grabs Victoria and escapes.